nathanb01/pyne/docs/theorymanual/spatial_solvers.rst

 DGFEM-Lagrange
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The DGFEM-Lagrange family solver is implemented using Legendre polynomial as basis functions (remember that Lagrange in this context does not refer to using Lagrange polynomials but rather to the members of the function space, or more accurately their span).
+The DGFEM-Lagrange family solver is implemented using Legendre polynomials as basis functions (remember that Lagrange in this context does not refer to using Lagrange polynomials but rather to the members of the function space, or more accurately their span).
 The DGFEM-Lagrange solver can handle arbitrary expansion orders.